What is Hiatal Hernia?

 Hiatal Hernia Remedies and Supplements

-Some people with hiatal hernia do not experience symptoms.
-Therefore, they don’t seek treatment.
-However, many others experience symptoms such as recurring heartburn and acid reflux, which can be treated with diet and lifestyle adjustments, medication, dietary supplements and/or surgery.
+With a hiatal hernia, you may not experience symptoms.
+Therefore, you don’t seek treatment.
+However, you may experience symptoms such as recurring heartburn and acid reflux.
+You can treat it with diet and lifestyle adjustments, medication, dietary supplements and surgery.
+Take a moment to talk to your doctor about the possibility of having a hiatal hernia and ask about proper measures to relieve symptoms.

 Diet and Lifestyle